gunnarmorling/beanvalidation.org/proposals/BVAL-241.md

 ## Misc. <a id="misc"></a>

+This section contains some issues which might be added to the proposal if there is demand for them.

 ### Validating invariants <a id="invariants"></a>

 *DISCUSSION: Should there be some way to trigger validation of bean constraints upon method invocations?*